 During a physical exam, the doctor may ask you how many pounds you can lift.
 The doctor is asking how many pounds you can lift repetitively throughout the course of an 8 hour workday.
-If you have problems with an upper extremity, it is unlikely that you could lift more than 10 pounds on the job.
+If you have problems with your arm, it is unlikely that you could lift more than 10 pounds on the job.
 Especially, when you are working over an eight hour period of time.
 Likewise, if your CRPS affects your lower extremity, you may not be able to sit or stand for long periods.
 Make sure the doctor understand this.
 Be realistic when you are answering the doctors questions.
 And, explain to the doctor what symptoms are keeping you from work.

 COMPLEX REGIONAL PAIN SYNDROME IMPACTS YOUR RESIDUAL FUNCTIONAL CAPACITY

 There is no SSA listing for complex regional pain syndrome.
 Therefore, in order to receive SSI and SSDI benefits, you must show that your residual functional capacity (RFC) keeps you from working.
-Your RFC is the medical assessment of what you can physically and mentally do in a work setting, considering the symptoms of your complex regional pain syndrome.
+Your RFC is the medical assessment of what you can physically do in a work setting, considering the symptoms of your complex regional pain syndrome.

-Your RFC includes both your physical and mental limitations.
 In terms of physical limits, the SSA tries to define your ability to sit, stand, walk, and lift, during the course of an 8 hour workday.
 Likewise, the SSA will include your ability to carry, pull, and push.
 For example, if you have a foot injury and cannot walk without a cane, this will eliminate certain types of work.
 The same is true if you have a hand injury.
 Many jobs require the good use of both hands.
 Find out more about how the SSA defines work here.

 In order to define your physical RFC, the SSA will examine your medical records.
 They will take into account what your doctor states about your ability to work.
 Additionally, the SSA has their own doctors that review your medical records, but never meet or examine you.
 These doctors are paid by the SSA and work for DDS, the state agency who reviews all cases.
 The SSA will take the medical opinion of these doctors into account too.